-About half of the states have enacted permanent laws that address remote online notarization.
+The vast majority of states have now enacted permanent laws that address remote online notarization.
 These states include:

-Since the onset of the COVID-19 pandemic, with its stay-at-home orders and new social distancing norms, nearly all of the remaining states have also issued emergency authorizations that allow remote online notarization.
-(And some states with existing laws have issued temporary orders expanding or clarifying those laws.)
-These temporary measures have expiration dates, but many have been extended as the pandemic has continued.
-To look up whether your state currently has an emergency authorization in place, see the National Notary Association's list of states taking emergency action on remote notarization.
+When the COVID-19 pandemic began, with its stay-at-home orders and social distancing norms, nearly all of the remaining states issued emergency authorizations that allowed remote online notarization on a temporary basis.
+(And some states with existing laws issued temporary orders expanding or clarifying those laws.)
+These temporary measures had expiration dates, though many were extended (several times), a few even into 2022.
+Some states used the pandemic as impetus to enact permanent legislation when the temperature measures expired.
+If so, the state has been added to the list above.

-The state laws and executive orders vary widely in what they allow.
+The state laws (and executive orders) vary widely in what they allow.
 For example, although South Dakota has enacted a permanent RON law, the law is extremely limited in scope; it allows remote online notarization only of paper—not electronic—documents, and requires a notary to have personal knowledge of the signer's identity.
 Several other states also allow only remote ink-signed notarizations (or RINs).
-Delaware's temporary order allows only Delaware attorneys to perform RONs.
+Delaware's (extended) temporary order allows only Delaware attorneys to perform RONs.
 The states also lay out different requirements for the RON process.
 In other words, when performing a remote online notarization, it's necessary to follow the very specific guidelines set out by a particular state's law or emergency order.